louisesykes198/The-Crochet-Nook/README.md

 - Delete: A gentle pink button that maintains visual harmony while signaling caution.

 This carefully curated palette ensures a cohesive, soothing, and user-friendly experience, aligning perfectly with the comforting and creative spirit of the crochet community.

+### **Typography**

+The Crochet Nook uses a combination of two fonts — Rock Salt and Quicksand — to reflect both personality and readability throughout the site.

+Rock Salt:
+This playful, hand-drawn font brings a handcrafted, whimsical vibe to the site.
+Inspired by real handwriting with a slightly rough texture, it's perfect for headings or branding elements that need a personal, artsy touch, fitting the handmade spirit of crochet.

+Quicksand:
+A clean, rounded sans-serif font that’s modern, friendly, and easy to read.
+Quicksand is used for body text and content areas, providing excellent readability while maintaining a soft and approachable look that complements the cozy aesthetic of the platform.

+Together, these fonts strike a balance between charm and clarity — one expressive and craft-inspired, the other smooth and practical — enhancing the overall user experience with both style and substance.

 ### **Images & Visuals**
 - High-quality project images with clear descriptions.